 The ADDTS Request frame containing the PTP TSPEC may be sent to the peer non-AP DBand STA directly or through PCP/AP DBand STA.

-A non-AP DBand STA may add TSs to an existing SP.
+A non-AP DBand STA may add TSs to an existing allocation.
 To do this, the non-AP DBand STA transmits an ADDTS Request frame to peer non-PCP/non-AP DBand STA to include the additional TS.
-The ADDTS request frame shall contain a PTP TSPEC with aggregation field set to 1, and the SP TSID set to the TSID of the SP to which the DBand STA wishes to add the additional TS.
+The ADDTS request frame shall contain a PTP TSPEC with Allocation ID identifying the desired allocation to carry the additional TS.
+A TS with EDCA access policy does not need to be added to any CBAP allocation, and can use any CBAP allocation, as long as the CBAP allocation source matches the TS source or CBAP allocation source is set to broadcast.

-A non-AP DBand STA that transmits an ADDTS request frame to a peer non-PCP/non-AP DBand STA to include the additional TS should be forward the ADDTS request frame to the peer DBand STA through the PCP/AP DBand STA to provide the information to the SP scheduler.
-This frame shall contain a TCLAS element with the classifier type set to Ethernet parameters and the Source Address field shall contain the address of the DBand STA that sends the ADDTS Request frame and the Destination Address field shall contain the address of the peer DBand STA in the allocated SP.
+A non-AP DBand STA transmits an ADDTS request frame to a peer non-AP DBand STA to add a TS to an existing allocation, and to possibly communicate traffic-specific parameters such as A-MSDU subframe and Maximum MSDU Size with the peer non-AP DBand STA.
+The non-AP DBand STA may transmit the ADDTS request frame directly to the peer DBand STA, or to PCP/AP DBand STA.
+In the latter case, the ADDTS request frame shall contain a TCLAS element with the classifier type set to Ethernet parameters and the Source Address field shall contain the address of the DBand STA that sends the ADDTS Request frame and the Destination Address field shall contain the address of the peer DBand STA, which will be used by PCP/AP to forward to the peer DBand STA.